d3/d3-selection/README.md

 Some HTML elements have special properties that are not addressable using attributes or styles, such as a form field’s text `value` and a checkbox’s `checked` boolean.
 Use this method to get or set these properties.

 If a *value* is specified, sets the property with the specified *name* to the specified value on selected elements.
-If the *value* is a constant, then all elements are given the same property value; otherwise, if the *value* is a function, then the function is evaluated for each selected element, in order, being passed the current datum *d* and index *i*, with the `this` context as the current DOM element.
+If the *value* is a constant, then all elements are given the same property value; otherwise, if the *value* is a function, then the function is evaluated for each selected element, in order, being passed the current datum (*d*), the current index (*i*), and the current group (*nodes*), with *this* as the current DOM element.
 The function’s return value is then used to set each element’s property.
 A null value will delete the specified property.

 If a *value* is not specified, returns the value of the specified property for the first (non-null) element in the selection.
 This is generally useful only if you know the selection contains exactly one element.

 <a name="selection_text" href="#selection_text">#</a> <i>selection</i>.<b>text</b>([<i>value</i>])

 If a *value* is specified, sets the [text content](http://www.w3.org/TR/DOM-Level-3-Core/core.html#Node3-textContent) to the specified value on all selected elements, replacing any existing child elements.
-If the *value* is a constant, then all elements are given the same text content; otherwise, if the *value* is a function, then the function is evaluated for each selected element, in order, being passed the current datum *d* and index *i*, with the `this` context as the current DOM element.
+If the *value* is a constant, then all elements are given the same text content; otherwise, if the *value* is a function, then the function is evaluated for each selected element, in order, being passed the current datum (*d*), the current index (*i*), and the current group (*nodes*), with *this* as the current DOM element.
 The function’s return value is then used to set each element’s text content.
 A null value will clear the content.

 If a *value* is not specified, returns the text content for the first (non-null) element in the selection.
 This is generally useful only if you know the selection contains exactly one element.

 <a name="selection_html" href="#selection_html">#</a> <i>selection</i>.<b>html</b>([<i>value</i>])

 If a *value* is specified, sets the [inner HTML](http://dev.w3.org/html5/spec-LC/apis-in-html-documents.html#innerhtml) to the specified value on all selected elements, replacing any existing child elements.
-If the *value* is a constant, then all elements are given the same inner HTML; otherwise, if the *value* is a function, then the function is evaluated for each selected element, in order, being passed the current datum *d* and index *i*, with the `this` context as the current DOM element.
+If the *value* is a constant, then all elements are given the same inner HTML; otherwise, if the *value* is a function, then the function is evaluated for each selected element, in order, being passed the current datum (*d*), the current index (*i*), and the current group (*nodes*), with *this* as the current DOM element.
 The function’s return value is then used to set each element’s inner HTML.
 A null value will clear the content.

 If a *value* is not specified, returns the inner HTML for the first (non-null) element in the selection.
 This is generally useful only if you know the selection contains exactly one element.